Sign in or

 |Thomas Young (1733-1829)||Joseph Leidy (1823-1891)||Athanasius Kircher (1602-1680)|

-At least three, Thomas Young, Joseph Leidy, and Athanasius Kircher, shown adjacent, have had books written about them, with this epitaph affixed to their name.
+At least three, Thomas Young, Joseph Leidy, and Athanasius Kircher, shown adjacent, have had books written about them, with the epitaph "last man to know everything" attributed or affixed to their name.

 Intellectual breaching point